-- 2. The account information should be input to the Network tab in Preferences dialog. - 3.
-The checkbox for Enable cloud processing option should be turned on , while Enable network processing option should be turned off. - 4.
+- 2. Input your Agisoft account credentials to the Network tab in Preferences dialog. - 3.
+Check the box for Enable cloud processing option to turn it on .
+Check that Enable network processing option is turned off. - 4.
 Click OK button when done.

-When the cloud processing is enabled and the selected plan allows to process the new projects, each time the processing operation is run the confirmation dialog will appear, asking if the operation should be executed locally or in the cloud.
-If the cloud processing option is selected, the project data and related source imagery will be uploaded/synchronized with the data in your personal account.
-To monitor the status of the project you can use Project tab on the personal account page.
+Once the cloud processing option is enabled, each time the processing operation is run in Metashape a confirmation dialog will appear, asking if the operation should be executed locally or in the cloud.
+If the cloud processing option is selected in the dialog, the project data and related source imagery will be uploaded/synchronized with the data in your personal Agisoft Cloud account.
+To monitor the status of the project, you can use Project tab on the personal account page.

-Do not disable Internet connection or shut down the computer when the uploading process is in progress, you can disconnect, however, once the processing has been started according to the indication in the program interface and in the web-interface of your personal account.
+Do not disable Internet connection nor shut down the computer when uploading process is in progress.
+You can disconnect, however, once the processing has been started according to the indication in the program interface and in the web interface of your personal account.

-Next time you open the local project after the processing operation in the cloud is finished the updated project files will be downloaded from the cloud and synchronized with your local copy.
+Next time you open a local project for which a processing operation in Agisoft Cloud is finished the updated project files will be downloaded from the cloud and synchronized with your local project copy.